Dying ReLU and Initialization: Theory and Numerical Examples

-where $\ell:\mathbb{R}^{d_{\text{out}}} \times \mathbb{R}^{d_{\text{out}}} \mapsto \mathbb{R}$ is a loss criterion.
+where $\ell:\mathbb{R}^{d_{\text{out}}} \times \mathbb{R}^{d_{\text{out}}} \to \mathbb{R}$ is a loss criterion.
 In training neural networks, the gradient-based optimization is typically employed to minimize the loss $\mathcal{L}$.
 The first step for training would be to initialize weight matrices and bias vectors.
 Typically, they are initialized according to certain probability distributions.
 For example, uniform distributions around 0 or zero-mean normal distributions are common choices.

-The dying ReLU refers to a problem when some ReLU neurons become inactive.
 In this paper, we focus on the worst case of dying ReLU, where the entire network dies, i.e., the network becomes a constant function.
-We refer this as the dying ReLU neural networks.
+We refer this as the dying ReLU neural network.
 We then define two phases: (1) a network is dead before training, and (2) a network is dead after training.
 The phase 1 implies the phase 2, but not vice versa.
 When the phase 1 happens, we say \textit{the network is born dead} (BD).